 By Credit Card

-Donating to the Stanford Center for Sleep Sciences and Medicine is as simple as clicking on the ”Make a Gift Now” button on the right and entering your credit card information.
+Donating to The Research Fund for Dr. Emmanuel Mignot is as simple as clicking on the "Make a Gift” button on the top right corner of this page.
 Please make sure to indicate any special instructions in the box on the second screen.

 By Personal Check